- Jill Sims

-I have been on a fifteen-year journey with fellow educators to explore and share the what, why, and how when it comes to initiating inquiry in the classroom and school cultures.
-As I encounter new colleagues that want to either learn more about this topic or refine ways to help others understand the importance and logistics of inquiry-based experiences, I thought a quick presentation of ideas to use and expand upon might be useful.
+I have been on a fifteen-year journey with fellow educators to explore and share the what, why, and how to promote inquiry in the classroom and school cultures.
+As I encounter new colleagues that want to either learn more about this topic to help others understand the importance of inquiry-based experiences, I thought a quick presentation of ideas to use and expand upon might be useful.

 Merriam-Webster defines “inquiry” as 1- a request for information; 2- a systematic investigation; 3- examination into facts or principles.
 These synonyms are provided as well: delving, exploration, inquisition, investigation, probe, research, and study.
-These words serve as clues to how to unlock the ways that we can engage students into the inquiry process, but for now, using our WHAT findings, are questions are:
+These words serve as clues to how to unlock the ways we can engage students in inquiry-based learning, but for now, using our WHAT findings, our questions are:

-What can we do to get learners to request to know about information that we want them to?
+• How do we get learners to request the information we want them to know?

-Now that we looked at what inquiry is, one might wonder, so what?
-Why would we want to use an inquiry approach in our classrooms?
-The results of inquiry are student-centered, self-directed learning, as well as learners that are critical thinkers, reflective, and inquirers.
-Inquiry cultures breed inquisitive learners.
+Now that we looked at what inquiry-based learning is, one might wonder, so what?
+Why should we create a culture of inquiry in the classroom?
+The beneifts of inquiry-based learning are student-centered, self-directed learning, as well as learners that are critical thinkers, reflective, and inquirers.
+Inquiry in the classroom breeds inquisitive learners.

 Merriam-Webster’s definitions for “inquisitive” are: 1- given to examination or investigation, and 2- inclined to ask questions.